qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Having interior pointer to an object keeps the whole object alive.
 This may cause memory leak.
 - Forgetting to cancel context cause `<-ctx.Done()` to deadlock (except for context created by `context.WithValue`).
 - For `WaitGroup`, `Add` must be called before `Wait`.
 Don't `Add` in a new goroutine (unless with proper synchronization).
+- `sync.Mutex` should be passed by pointer not value.
+Same applies to `sync.WaitGroup` `sync.Cond` `net.Conn` etc. But slices, maps and channels can be passed by value.

 ### C/C++